 To set objects to snap to the document grid

-- 1 Click View > Snap to > Document grid. - 2 Move the objects with the Pick tool . .
+- 1 On the standard toolbar, click Snap to, and enable the Document grid check box. - 2 Move the objects with the Pick tool \mathbf{k} .

 To set objects to snap to the pixel grid